agustim/chillgroup2/docs-site/docs/en/docker-deployment.md

 ### 1) Reverse proxy and TLS

-- Expose the app over HTTPS only (Nginx, Caddy, or Traefik).
+- **Recommended**: use the wizard (`setup-deploy.sh`) and choose Caddy or Cloudflare Tunnel — both set up HTTPS automatically.
-- Terminate TLS at the proxy and forward traffic to `app:8080`.
+- If you prefer your own proxy (Nginx, Traefik…): terminate TLS there and forward traffic to `app:8080`.
 - Enable HTTP → HTTPS redirect and basic security headers.
+- The browser Web Crypto API (`crypto.subtle`) does not work without HTTPS outside of `localhost`.

 ### 2) Secrets and configuration